5G rollout could disrupt thousands of flights, airlines again warn - NewsBreak

 Two weeks ago, the companies struck a deal with the Federal Aviation Administration to delay the service for two more weeks and reduce the power of 5G transmitters near airports.
 That delay ends Wednesday.

 AT&T and Verizon say their equipment will not interfere with aircraft electronics, and that the technology is being safely used in many other countries.
-Critics of the airline industry say the carriers had several years to upgrade altimeters that might be subject to interference from 5G.What to know as mobile providers shut down 3G networks
+Critics of the airline industry say the carriers had several years to upgrade altimeters that might be subject to interference from 5G.Judge rules NW OKC apartment tenants don’t have to pay rent until the heat comes on

 The CEOs of 10 passenger and cargo airlines including American, Delta, United and Southwest said 5G will be more disruptive than they originally thought because dozens of large airports that were to have buffer zones to prevent 5G interference with aircraft will still be subject to flight restrictions announced last week by the FAA, and because those restrictions won’t be limited to times when visibility is poor.